-1. The Parliament may, on a motion of the committee mentioned in Rule 6.4, withdraw from a member that member's rights and privileges as a member to such extent and for such period as are specified in the motion.
+1. The Parliament may, on a motion of the Standards, Procedures and Public Appointments Committee, withdraw from a member that member's rights and privileges as a member to such extent and for such period as are specified in the motion.